chaolinzhanglab/PlotPWM.jl/README.md

 ```
 Now, using
 ```
-logoplotwithcrosslink(pfm, C2; rna=true)
+logoplotwithcrosslink(pfm, background, C2; rna=true)
 ```
 You'd get

 ![pfm](demo/demo3.png)

-Here, different colors indicate different crosslinking signatures and their height is proportional to the crosslinking tendency at each position in the PWM.
+Here, different colors indicate different crosslinking signatures, and their height is proportional to the crosslinking tendency at each position in the PWM.

 # Some-definitions